 3 steps to be followed to go back to the source of the problem:

 FMEA or Failure Mode and Effect Analysis is a method that is specifically designed to determine the different failures of a product, method or process.

-It is a preventive analysis tool that helps to determine and deal with the potential causes of defects and failures before happening.
+It is a preventive and proactive analysis tool that helps to determine and deal with the potential causes of defects and failures before happening.
 It is a very rigorous and efficient method that is mainly used in quality approach.

 We find different types of FMEA; the 3 main ones are the following: